kozmoz/atag-one-api/README.md

 ### Modes of Operation

 atag-one.jar has two modes of operation; Local and Remote.
-When in local mode, it connects directly to the thermostat in de local network.
+When in local mode, it connects directly to the thermostat in the local network.
 When in remote mode, it connects to the ATAG One portal.

 ### Local Mode